xbeat/Machine-Learning/README.md

 Stochastic Gradient Descent is a fundamental optimization algorithm in machine learning.
 While it's highly effective, it can introduce bias in the training process.
 This bias can affect model performance and generalization.
 Let's explore the nature of this bias and its implications.

+## Concurrency Control in Databases

+Understanding Database Transactions and ACID Properties

+A database transaction represents a unit of work that must be executed atomically, ensuring data consistency.
+ACID properties (Atomicity, Consistency, Isolation, Durability) form the foundation of reliable transaction processing in concurrent database operations.

 ## Explaining ROC Curve and AUC in Model Evaluation with Python

 Introduction to ROC Curve and AUC